kagehq/brail/PRODUCTION_SETUP.md

 ### ❌ "Can't reach database server"
 - ✅ Check that Supabase allows connections from Railway's IP (should be enabled by default)
-- ✅ Verify your password is correct (no special characters causing issues)
+- ✅ Verify your password is correct (no special characters causing URL encoding issues)
 - ✅ Try switching between pooler (port 6543) and direct (port 5432) connections
+- ✅ Ensure no trailing spaces in the DATABASE_URL environment variable

 ### ❌ "Unable to require libquery_engine"
 - ✅ Make sure Railway is using the **Dockerfile** builder (not Nixpacks)